Citrix Secure Hub

 Certificate pinning supports leaf certificates, not intermediate or issuer certificates.
 Certificate pinning applies to Citrix servers, such as Endpoint Management and Citrix Gateway, and not third-party servers.

-Secure Hub features
+Using Secure Hub

 When Secure Hub opens, users enter the credentials provided by their companies to enroll their devices in Secure Hub.
 For more details about device enrollment, see Users, accounts, roles, and enrollment.